 badPasswordErrorCount + extranetLockoutErrorCount > [TODO: put error count threshold here] // Customized thresholds

 The alert logic means that the alert would be triggered if at least one IP from the extranet lockout error counts, or combined bad password and extranet lockout error counts exceeds the designated thresholds.
 You can select the frequency for evaluating the query to detect Risky IPs.

 Why am I seeing load balancer IP addresses in the report?

-If you are seeing load balancer IP addresses, it is highly likely that your external load balancer is not sending the client IP address when it passes the request to the Web Application Proxy server.
+If you're seeing load balancer IP addresses, it's highly likely that your external load balancer isn't sending the client IP address when it passes the request to the Web Application Proxy server.
 Please configure your load balancer correctly to pass forward client IP address.